Sandra L. Wolin, M.D., Ph.D.

 Our laboratory studies how noncoding RNAs function, how cells recognize and degrade defective RNAs, and how failure to degrade these RNAs affects cell function and contributes to human disease.
-Most cellular RNA does not encode proteins, and truncated, misfolded and aberrant noncoding RNAs can accumulate as a result of mutations, transcriptional errors and processing mistakes.
-In addition, some forms of environmental stress, such as exposure to oxidants and ultraviolet light, result in RNA damage, yet little is known of the mechanisms by which these RNAs are recognized and handled.
+Most cellular RNA does not encode proteins, and truncated, misfolded and aberrant RNAs can accumulate due to mutations, transcriptional errors and processing mistakes.
+Some forms of environmental stress, such as exposure to oxidants and ultraviolet light, result in RNA damage, yet little is known of how damaged RNAs are recognized and handled.

 Relevance to cancer

 While much is known as to how DNA damage contributes to carcinogenesis, less is known about the effects of RNA damage.
-Many environmental agents that damage DNA also affect RNA integrity and can alter RNA pools.
-For example, UV irradiation causes RNA-protein crosslinks and increases transcription of retrotransposons and satellite RNAs.
-In addition, many common chemotherapeutics, such as mitomycin C and bleomycin, affect RNA populations.
-By uncovering novel mechanisms by which cells deal with the effects of RNA damage and adapt RNA pools during stress, our work has the potential to advance our understanding of the paths that lead to cancer and to increase knowledge as to how chemotherapeutic agents function.
+Many environmental agents that damage DNA also affect RNA integrity and alter RNA pools.
+For example, UV irradiation causes RNA-protein crosslinks and increases transcription of retrotransposons.
+Many common chemotherapeutics, such as mitomycin C and bleomycin, also damage RNA.
+By uncovering novel mechanisms by which cells deal with the effects of RNA damage, our work could advance understanding of the paths that lead to cancer and increase knowledge as to how chemotherapeutic agents function.